Dateline: Kyiv, Ukraine

 Because of its history, geographical position and high-quality university education system, Israel is a home to a highly motivated and educated populace that is responsible for spurring the country’s high technology boom and rapid economic development.
 But all that comes with a price: 50% tax rates.

-Yes, with all of that cheese, vine and “je ne sais quoi” street vibe, France is truly a formidable country.
+Yes, with all that cheese, vine and “je ne sais quoi” street vibe, France is truly a formidable country.

 Being Europe’s third most populous country, France is still a global power, a member of the G7 and the EU’s second-largest economy by purchasing power parity.
 With 31 of the 500 biggest companies in the world in 2015, France ranks fourth in the Fortune Global 500, ahead of both Germany and the UK.